 Persecution is a reality of the Christian life.
-Paul ominously warned that “all who would live godly in Christ Jesus shall suffer persecution” (2 Timothy 3:12).
+Paul ominously warned that “all who would live godly in Christ Jesus shall suffer persecution” (2 Tim.
+3:12).

 We expect persecution from the world.
 After all, Jesus said: “A servant is not greater than his lord.
 If they persecuted me, they will also persecute you” (Jn.
 15:20).